vdespa/automation-with-postman-course/course-notes.md

 - before we can automate the testing of an API, we first need to do a manual test
 - create a new public workspace which will store all collections used during the course
-- to run or make changes to a collection from a workspace that isn't yours, you need to make a copy (create a fork)
+- to run or make changes to a collection from a workspace that isn't yours, you need to make a copy of it (create a fork)

 #### 📚 Resources